This family-friendly vegetarian Italian Caprese pasta salad takes only 5 ingredients and 15 min to make - Perfect for a quick summer meal!

 You can buy a whole ball and cut into chunks, or use bocconcini, bite-sized mozzarella balls, as I did here.

-This Italian caprese pasta keeps well in the fridge for up to two days.
+This Italian pasta salad keeps well in the fridge for up to two days.
 You can eat it at room temperature, or cold, and it tastes absolutely delish.

 I do not recommend to reheat it, as the mozzarella turns out a bit rubbery.